mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 per tonne for DAC, the cost is comparable to the cost of compliance with the Clean Air Act and related regulations.

-Going even further, at 1 dollar per tonne, the cost of direct air capture for the US would be about 6 billion dollars per year.
-It'd be a rounding error in the US economy, soluble in many, many different ways.
-Even the worldwide cost &ndash; more like 40 billion dollars to capture all global CO2 emissions &ndash; would be quite modest.

 None of this tells us at what cost point it's possible to do DAC.
-It doesn't tell us how to set up a carbon economy to fund this, or how to get the political will for any necessary changes (as was required for the Clean Air Act).
-It doesn't tell us what to do about other greenhouse gases, or other countries.
+It doesn't tell us how to set up a carbon economy to fund this, at any price point, or how to get the political will for any necessary changes (as was required for the Clean Air Act).
+Nor does it tell us what to do about other greenhouse gases, or other countries.

 Still, it's helpful to have a ballpark figure to aim for.
 If DAC is scalable at $100 per tonne, it starts to get very interesting.
+And at
-At $10 per tonne, the costs start to resemble things we've done before for environmental concerns.
-And if it can be done for $1 per tonne, it starts to look like a small cost of doing business.
+$10 per tonne, the costs start to resemble things we've done before for environmental concerns.

-As we'll see in a moment, the $100 and $10 per tonne cost estimates are at least plausible with existing and, respectively, not-too-distant-future technology. $1 per tonne is much more speculative.
+As we'll see in a moment, the $100 cost estimate is at least plausible with near-future technology. $10 per tonne is more speculative, but worth thinking about.

 What I like and find striking about this frame is that many people are extremely pessimistic about climate change.
 They can't imagine any